JGrana01/chatai/README.md

 ## Notes

-Be careful with JSON special characters - especially escape sequences in code (i.e. "\\\n"). chatai attempts to clean up files and questions by replacing "returns" to "\\n" and escaping double quotes.
+Be careful with JSON special characters - especially escape sequences in code (i.e. "\\\n"). chatai attempts to clean up files and questions by replacing "returns" to "\\n" and escaping double quotes - but many large shell scripts likely wont get passed via JSON...

 Following good Asuswrt-merlin Addon methods, chatai has install, uninstall and update functions.